Our team

 Eradication Technical Officer

-Emma holds a BSc in Ecology and Biodiversity from Victoria University, where she researched predator control in urban environments.
+Emma holds a BSc in Ecology and Biodiversity from Victoria University of Wellington, where she researched predator control in urban environments.
 She worked for DOC for three years and joined PFW in 2019, working in community engagement before moving to our technical eradication team.

 With such positive changes for native wildlife in just a few years, Emma expects more remarkable results in the future, making Wellington an even more special place to live.